-2820-3001Skating Rink Fee Retained Revenue
+Skating Rink Fee Retained Revenue

-The division of urban parks and recreation may expend not more than \$1,000,000 from revenue collected from skating rink fees and rentals for the operation and maintenance, including personnel costs, of 4 rinks between September 1, 2007 and April 30, 2008 for an expanded and extended rink season; provided, that when assigning time for the use of its rinks, the division shall give priority to those which qualify under applicable state and federal law as nonprofit organizations or as a public school
+The division of urban parks and recreation may expend not more than \$1,000,000 from revenue collected from skating rink fees and rentals for the operation and maintenance, including personnel costs, of 4 rinks between September 1, 2008, and April 30, 2009, for an expanded and extended rink season; provided, that when assigning time for the use of its rinks, the division shall give priority to those which qualify under applicable state and federal law as nonprofit organizations or as a public school

-2820-4420Ponkapoag Golf Course Retained Revenue
+Ponkapoag Golf Course Retained Revenue

-For the operation and maintenance of the Ponkapoag golf course; provided, that the division of urban parks and recreation may expend not more than \$1,100,000 from revenue collected from fees generated by the golf course; provided further, that for the purposes of accommodating discrepancies between the receipt of retained revenue and related expenditures, the division may incur expenses and the comptroller may certify for payment amounts not to exceed the lower of this authorization or the most recent revenue estimate as reported in the state accounting system; and provided further, notwithstanding [section 1 of chapter 31](#) of the General Laws, seasonal positions funded by this account are positions requiring the services of an incumbent, on either a full-time or less than a full-time basis beginning not earlier than April 1 and ending not later than November 30
+For the operation and maintenance of the Ponkapoag golf course; provided, that the division of urban parks and recreation may expend not more than \$1,100,000 from revenue collected from fees generated by the golf course; provided further, that for the purposes of accommodating discrepancies between the receipt of retained revenue and related expenditures, the division may incur expenses and the comptroller may certify for payment amounts not to exceed the lower of this authorization or the most recent revenue estimate as reported in the state accounting system; and provided further, notwithstanding [section 1 of chapter 31](#) of the General Laws, seasonal positions funded by this account shall be positions requiring the services of an incumbent on either a full-time or less than a full-time basis beginning not earlier than April 1 and ending not later than November 30

-2820-4421Leo J. Martin Golf Course Retained Revenue
+Leo J. Martin Golf Course Retained Revenue

-For the operation and maintenance of the Leo J. Martin golf course; provided, that the division of urban parks and recreation may expend not more than \$1,100,000 from revenue collected from fees generated by the golf course; provided further, that for the purposes of accommodating discrepancies between the receipt of retained revenue and related expenditures, the division may incur expenses and the comptroller may certify for payment amounts not to exceed the lower of this authorization or the most recent revenue estimate as reported in the state accounting system; and provided further, notwithstanding [section 1 of chapter 31](#) of the General Laws, seasonal positions funded by this account shall be positions requiring the services of an incumbent, on either a full-time or less than a full-time basis beginning not earlier than April 1 and ending not later than November 30 account description amount Federal Grant Spending 8,717,192 2800-9707 National Flood Insurance Program For the purposes of a federally funded grant entitled, National Flood Insurance Program 190,000 2800-9709 Map Modernization For the purposes of a federally funded grant entitled, Map Modernization 75,000
+For the operation and maintenance of the Leo J. Martin golf course; provided, that the division of urban parks and recreation may expend not more than \$1,100,000 from revenue collected from fees generated by the golf course; provided further, that for the purposes of accommodating discrepancies between the receipt of retained revenue and related expenditures, the division may incur expenses and the comptroller may certify for payment amounts not to exceed the lower of this authorization or the most recent revenue estimate as reported in the state accounting system; and provided further, notwithstanding [section 1 of chapter 31](#) of the General Laws, seasonal positions funded by this account shall be positions requiring the services of an incumbent on either a full-time or less than a full-time basis beginning not earlier than April 1 and ending not later than November 30

+National Flood Insurance Program

+For the purposes of a federally funded grant entitled, National Flood Insurance Program